-^{} Altitudes in Bulgaria, according to Hochstetter.
-Viquesnel, Boué, Barth, and others: Vitosh, 8,080 feet; Balkan, mean height, 5,600 feet; Chatal, 3,600 feet; hills of the Dobruja, 1,650 feet; Trajan's Gate, 2,625 feet; Pass of Dubnitza, 3,560 feet; Rilo Dagh, 9,500 feet; Perim Dagh, 7,875 feet; Gornichova, or Nije, 6,560 feet; Peristeri, 7,700 feet; basin of Sofia, 1,710 feet; basin of Monastir, 1,820 feet; Lake of Ostrovo, 1,680 feet; Lake of Kastoria, 2,050 feet.
+^{} Altitudes in Bulgaria, according to Hochstetter, Viquesnel, Boué, Barth, and others:-Vitesh, 8,080 feet; Balkan, mean height, 5,600 feet; Chatal, 3,600 feet; hills of the Dobruja, 1,650 feet; Trajan's Gate, 2,625 feet; Pass of Dubnitza, 3,560 feet; Rilo Dagh, 9,500 feet; Perim Dagh, 7,875 feet; Gornichova, or Nije, 6,560 feet; Peristeri, 7,700 feet; basin of Sofia, 1,710 feet; basin of Monastir, 1,820 feet; Lake of Ostrovo, 1,680 feet; Lake of Kastoria, 2,050 feet.

 BULGARIA.
-187
+137

-anticipated a time when the Black Sea would be converted into a shallow pond abounding in sand-banks, and it must, therefore, afford some consolation to our mariners to be told that six million years must pass before the alluvium carried down the river will fill the whole of the Black Sea.
+anticipated a time when the Black Sea would be converted into a shallow pend abounding in sand-banks, and it must, therefore, afford some consolation to our mariners to be told that six million years must pass before the alluvium carried down the river will fill the whole of the Black Sea.

 The large triangular plain which the Danube has conquered from the sea has not yet fully emerged from the waters.
 Lakes, and the remains of ancient bays, half-obliterated branches of the Danube, and the ever-changing beds of rivulets, have converted this delta into a domain, half land, half sea.
-More elevated tracts, consolidated by the attack of the waves, rise here and there above the melancholy mire and reeds, and bear a dense vegetation of oaks, olives, and beeches.
+More clevated tracts, consolidated by the attack of the waves, rise here and there above the melancholy mire and reeds, and bear a dense vegetation of oaks, clives, and beeches.
 Willows fringe most of the branches of the river which take their winding course through the delta.
-Twenty years ago the Danube had six mouths; it has now only three.
+Eighteen years ago the Danube had six mouths; it has now only three.

-Fig. 39.-THE DELTA OF THE DANUBE.
-Scale 1:1,500,000.
+Fig. 39.-The Delta of the Danube.
+Scale 1; 1,500,000.

 After the Crimean war the Western powers determined that the Kilia branch, which conveys to the Black Sea more than half the volume of the Danube, should thenceforth form the boundary between Rumania and Turkey.
-The Sultan thus possesses not only the whole of the delta, which has an area of about 4,000 square miles, but also the only mouth of the river which makes the possession of that territory of any value to him.
+The treaty of Berlin (1878) assigns the whole of the delta, which has an area of about 4,000 square miles, including the only mouth of the river which is navigable, to Rumania.
 The mouth of the Kilia is closed by a bar of sand, which does not even permit small vessels to enter it.

 The southern mouth, that of Khidrillis, or St. George, is likewise inaccessible.
 The centre branch, that of the Sulina, which has served the purposes of commerce from time immemorial, can alone be entered by vessels.
 But even this channel would not be practicable, in the case of large vessels, if our engineers had not improved its facilities of access.
 Formerly the depth of water on the bar hardly exceeded a fathom during April, June, and July; and even at times of flood was at most two or three fathoms.
 But by building convergent jetties, which guide the waters of the river into the deep sea, the depth of water has been increased to the extent of ten feet, and vessels drawing twenty feet can enter.
 Sulina is now one of the most important commercial ports of Europe, and a highly prized harbour of refuge on the Black Sea, which is so much dreaded by mariners on account of its squalls.
-We are indebted for this great public work to an international commission, which enjoys almost sovereign rights over the Danube as high up as Isakeha.
+We are indebted for this great public work to an international commission, which enjoys almost sovereign rights over the Danube as high up as Isakcha.

 The Bulgarians inhabit the country to the south of the Danube as far as the slopes of Mount Pindus, excepting only certain detached territories in the occupation of Turks, Wallachians, Zinzares, or Greeks.
-In the Middle Ages their kingdom was even more extensive, for it included the whole of Albania, and had Okhrida for its capital.
+In the Middle Ages their

-Fig. 40 .- Comparative Discharge of the Mouths of the Danube.
+Fig. 40.-Comparative Discharge of the Mouths of the Danube.